amalon/tectonic-puzzle/README.md

      <img src="docs/plate_pacific1.jpg" alt="Pacific 1" title="Pacific 1" width="96" />
      <img src="docs/plate_pacific2.jpg" alt="Pacific 2" title="Pacific 2" width="96" />
      <img src="docs/plate_pacific3.jpg" alt="Pacific 3" title="Pacific 3" width="96" />
+   - The locations of volcanoes are shown as red dots on the surface (which may merge where volcanoes are close together).
+Most volcanoes are a short distance from plate boundaries, however some are so close to plate boundaries they aren't visible in this model.
    - A fixed depth of mantle is embedded in each piece to allow space for magnets and to physically connect grouped microplates.
    - Each is shaped corresponding to the topology of the land and ocean floor,